 Highly successful National Geographic Channel movies have already been made of Bill's books, with Killing Jesus nominated for a primetime EMMY, just as Killing Lincoln was before it.

 Coming up on National Geographic, there will be a movie made from Killing Patton and Killing Reagan.
 Bill also serves as Executive Producer on the Fox News Channel's Legends & Lies, the real story of the legendary figures from our nation's rich history.
 Season three is on the horizon.

 In addition, you can be on the lookout for Bill on the major television talk shows where he is a coveted guest, and as he continues hitting the road with Dennis Miller in their sought after national tour.
 Look for a special guest in 2017.

-Some background about Bill: he grew up on Long Island, got a BA from Marist College (in history, naturally), a Master's Degree in Broadcast Journalism from Boston University, and a second MA in Public Administration from The Kennedy School of Government at Harvard.
+Some biographical info: Bill was raised on Long Island, got his BA in history from Marist College, a Master's in Broadcast Journalism from Boston University, and a second MA in Public Administration from the Kennedy School of Government at Harvard.